bomonike/bomonike.github.io/museums-roadtrip-usa.md

 Route 66 begins on Michigan Avene in Chicago, where you can eat at Lou Mitchell's diner.
 The route goes to St. Louis, Missouri, then through smaller road-side towns on the way to Tulsa and Oklahoma City, Amarillo TX, Alberquque New Mexico, then over mountains to Flagstaff AZ before ending on the Santa Monica pier in Los Angeles, California.

 However, <a href="#freeways">interstate freeways</a> built from 1956 enabled travel without the need to slow down through towns.
 That bypassed small businesses along Route 66.
+So visit iconic sites before they're gone:

+* Cadillac Ranch: An art installation in Amarillo, Texas, featuring half-buried Cadillacs.
+* Petrified Forest National Park: Located in Arizona, this park showcases stunning petrified wood and colorful badlands.

 ### Chisolm Trail